-A bearing is a machine element that constrains relative motion between moving parts to only give the desired motion.
-The design of bearing may be provide for free linear movement of the moving parts or free rotation around a fixed axis or it may prevent motion by controlling the vectors of normal forces that bear on the moving parts.
+Bearings are the machine element that constrains relative motion between moving parts to only give the desired motion.
+The design of the bearing may provide for free linear movement of the moving parts or free rotation around a fixed axis or it may prevent a motion by controlling the vectors of normal forces that bear on the moving parts.
 They are mainly used to minimize the friction between moving parts.

 Types of bearings: